How to Become an LPN

 If you would like to gain the necessary education to become an LPN, we highly recommend that you check out our free School Finder Tool located HERE.

 Most LPNs work with elderly people, and since the U.S. population is aging quickly, the demand for these nurses will grow.
-According to the Bureau of Labor Statistics Occupational Outlook Handbook, LPNs will see their job opportunities expand by about 22 percent (an above-average rate) through 2020.
+According to the Bureau of Labor Statistics Occupational Outlook Handbook, LPNs will see their job opportunities expand by about 25 percent (a significantly above-average rate) through 2022.
 These jobs are expected to be available in all healthcare arenas including long-term care, assisted living, doctor’s offices and home healthcare.